agrawal-2005/memories/README.md

 - Create, Edit, and Delete Posts
 - Google OAuth Integration for Signing In
 - Responsive Design with Material UI
+- View Post Details with Recommendations
+- Enhanced UI with Material-UI Components

 ## Tech Stack